mkollaro/taskrunner/README.md

 dictionary) and use it multiple times.
 It gets redefined immediately before the tasks get run.

+#### Using multiple files for the task configurations

+You probably don't want to have everything in a single file.
+You can import another module and you'll still be able to reference it on the command line and redefine the values in it.
+In the file `examples/advanced.py`, the simple example gets imported, and you can use it like this:

+    $ bin/taskrunner examples/advanced.py mytask simple.task1 \
+        -D simple.task1.msg=ping

 ### Best practices for writing tasks and their configurations
 * don't make the `cleanup` method dependent on `run`, because with the option `--cleanup=pronto`, the `run` method won't get executed